Kentucky Derby 2019: When the race starts, how to stream and more

 Get your ridiculous hats and mint juleps ready -- Derby Day is almost here.
-The 145th running of the Kentucky Derby takes place on Saturday, May 4.
+The 145th running of the Kentucky Derby takes place on Saturday, May 4 -- and the world's best horses have already been flown in on their custom plane for the race.

 Last year, Justify won the Kentucky Derby and went on to become only the 13th horse to win the Triple Crown after also claiming victories at the Preakness and Belmont Stakes.
 For this year's Derby, Omaha Beach, Game Winner, Improbable, Maximum Security and Roadster are the favorites.
 Here's what you need to know to watch the Run for the Roses.